 Lisa Jarrett is an artist and educator.
 She is Assistant Professor of Community and Context Arts at Portland State University.
-Jarrett exhibits nationally and co-founded/co-directs KSMoCA (King School Museum of Contemporary Art), a museum inside a K-5 public school in Northeast Portland, OR.
+Jarrett exhibits nationally and co-founded/co-directs KSMoCA (King School Museum of Contemporary Art)—a museum inside a K-5 public school—in Northeast Portland, OR.
 Her intersectional practice considers the politics of difference within a variety of settings, including: schools, landscapes, fictions, racial imaginaries, studios, communities, museums, galleries, walls, mountains, mirrors, floors, rivers, and lenses.
+She exists and makes socially engaged work within the African Diaspora.
 She recently discovered that her primary medium is questions.

-“I exist and make socially engaged work within the African diaspora, where the desires and limitations of representation are contentious sites.
-Much of my work contemplates the necessity of imagination as a person whose history, to a fault, is untraceable due to the violence of slavery in the United States and the ongoing attempts at cultural erasure that colonialism demands.”
+My work contemplates the necessity of imagination as a person whose history, to a fault, is untraceable due to the violence of slavery in the United States and the ongoing attempts at cultural erasure that colonialism demands.
+My practice is a site of humanity and an act of resistance.”